-- The student will be classified as a senior and must successfully complete/pass a minimum of six subjects in order to participate in graduation; - All exchange students will be required to take American History, English III (American Literature), American Government, Economics, and a minimum of 3 electives.
+- The student must not have completed more than 11 years of primary and secondary education exclusive of kindergarten; - The student will be classified as a senior and must successfully complete/pass a minimum of six subjects in order to participate in graduation; - All exchange students will be required to take American History, English III (American Literature), American Government, Economics, and a minimum of 3 electives.
 The only exception to the required courses will be if the home country required a specific curriculum for a student in a specific grade and the local school can reasonably meet the student's course needs.
 Written documentation of this requirement must be included as part of the student's records; - Driver's Education, if offered at the school, will not be allowed as a course for exchange students; - Exchange students will not receive a regular "Certificate of Completion" or a standard diploma.
 They will be awarded a special certificate certifying that they successfully completed the course of study for exchange students as prescribed by the School District of Clay County.
-These students will not take the FSA or other assessments that may be prescribed by the DOE since they will not be awarded a standard diploma. - Exchange students will be limited to a one-year program or, if approved by the principal, a semester. - Exchange students entering into Clay County high schools through immigration status require an F-1 Visa.
-To get an F-1 Visa the student must be in an accepted foreign exchange program.
+These students will not take the FSA or other assessments that may be prescribed by the DOE since they will not be awarded a standard diploma.

+- Exchange students will be limited to a one-year program or, if approved by the principal, a semester. - Exchange students entering into Clay County high schools through immigration status require a J-1 Visa.
+To get a J-1 Visa the student must be in an accepted foreign exchange program.